 - How to advertise on Twitter

-First things first, if you’re new to this whole social media marketing thing and you might have heard the name Twitter sometime before on the news but you never really used it before, what is Twitter and what makes it so unique?
+First, if you’re new to this whole social media marketing thing and you might have heard the name Twitter sometime before on the news but never really used it before, what is Twitter, and what makes it so unique?

 At its origin, Twitter is a short message communication platform that allows you to send out messages (or Tweets) up to 280 characters (it used to be 140, but that officially changed in November 2017) to people who subscribe to you (the followers).

-Your Tweet can include a link to any web content (think of your blog posts, pages on your websites, etc.) or a photograph or video.
-Just like people can follow you, you can follow other people as well.
+Your Tweet can include a link to any web content (think of your blog posts, website pages, etc.) or a photograph or video.
+Just like people can follow you, you can also follow others.
 This allows you to read, reply to and easily share their Tweets with your followers (retweet).

 However, next to this basic use Twitter has grown to so much more over the more than ten years of its existence.
 Twitter can be anything you want or make it to be.
-But before you can do that, you first have to create an account.
+But before you can do that, you must create an account.